History of Japan: Edo period (1600–1868)

+It was during Tokugawa's rule that, in 1600, the English navigator William Adams became the first Englishman to reach Japan, along with his second mate Jan Joosten.
+Adams was later granted samurai status, and was recognized as one of the most influential foreigners in Japan during the early 17th century.
+The book Shogun by James Clavell, and the TV series of the same name, are based on Adams's experiences in Japan.

 During the first century of Tokugawa rule, Japan's population doubled to thirty million, mostly because of agricultural growth; the population remained stable for the rest of the period.
 The shogunate's construction of roads, elimination of road and bridge tolls, and standardization of coinage promoted commercial expansion that also benefited the merchants and artisans of the cities.
 City populations grew, but almost ninety percent of the population continued to live in rural areas.
 Both the inhabitants of cities and of rural communities would benefit from one of the most notable social changes of the Edo period: increased literacy and numeracy.
 The number of private schools greatly expanded, particularly those attached to temples and shrines, and raised literacy to thirty percent.
 This may have been the world's highest rate at the time and drove a flourishing commercial publishing industry, which grew to produce hundreds of titles per year.
 In the area of numeracy – approximated by an index measuring people's ability to report an exact rather than a rounded age (age-heaping method), and which level shows a strong correlation to later economic development of a country – Japan's level was comparable to that of north-west European countries, and moreover, Japan's index came close to the 100 percent mark throughout the nineteenth century.
 These high levels of both literacy and numeracy were part of the socio-economical foundation for Japan's strong growth rates during the following century.